acsysio/acsys/README.md

 Start development by running `npm run dev`

-Build project by running `npm run build`
+Build project by running `npm run build` (`npm run build-linux` for linux)

-Run project in production mode by running `npm run start` (executing this after building will run the project at http://localhost)
+Run project in production mode by running `npm run start` (executing this after building will run the project at http://localhost:8080)

 ## Configuration